aabiji/reel/readme.md

 ```

 TODO -> audio playback:
-- see if there are hardware devices for decoding audio
+- see if there are hardware devices for decoding audio -- there are none
 - Read stackoverflow audio explainers
 - read encode_audio.c and understand what's going on
 - implement a decode_audio_sample function